 Consider, for example, that there is no known documentation authorizing the issuance or approval of this coin.
 Moreover, the word currency is misspelled on the obverse of one of the varieties of the coin suggesting that the design and minting was rushed.
 Under the circumstances, these errors are not surprising.
 After all, this was the first pattern coin struck for the United States.

-These characteristics make the coin especially collectible.
+These characteristics make the 1776 Continental dollar coin especially collectible.
 Additionally, many collectors appreciate the piece’s close association with Benjamin Franklin who designed both sides.
 One side shows sun rays shining on a sundial with the Latin “Fugio” which translates to “I flee.”
 Next to this are the words, “Mind your business” making the complete message “time flies, so mind your business.”

 The reverse shows thirteen chain links representing the thirteen original colonies.
 Their depiction as a chain is meant to encourage solidarity among the nation’s citizens.
 Imagery like this perfectly captures the mood underpinning the formative years of the country.
 It was a time when each citizen had to contribute and nothing was accomplished without hard work.
 In fact, even the coin itself was hand-punched.
 As a result, no two dies were the same.

-The roughness of the minting can be best explained by the secrecy in which they were produced.
-In 1776, any efforts to mint a new coin would have been seen by the British as an attempt to counterfeit currency.
+The roughness of the colonial coin’s minting can be best explained by the secrecy in which they were produced.
+In 1776, any efforts by the colonies to mint a new coin would have been seen by the British as an attempt to counterfeit currency.
 Despite this secrecy, one variety includes the legend “EG FECIT” which is Latin for “EG made this.”
 Here, EG stands for Elisha Gallaudet who engraved the plates for the coin.
 There are seven die combinations comprised of four obverse dies, and two reverse dies.
 The misspelling occurs among these as either the word “curency,” or “currencey.”

 Want to read more about historic coins, market news and Tales from the Vault?
 Sign up for our newsletter and you’ll get our favorite stories from around the world and the latest tangible assets news delivered to your inbox weekly.